Syriac chant: Syrian Christian chant

 There are historically six schools of chant, which have branched out due to the chants being passed on through oral transmission.
 Syrian chant is esteemed above all other types of song in the Syrian church.
 It is the greatest form of prayer and the most representative feature of the Syrian Orthodox church.
 Chant is integral to the Syrian church and has been a practice that has created a distinction in the Syrian practice of worship to that of its neighboring Christian orders.

 Ethnomusicologist Tala Jarjour explains that there are only a few sources on early Syrian chant and one must analyze its current form and reflect upon it in historical contexts.
 In Jarjour's book, Sense and Sadness; Syriac Chant in Allepo, she mentions that the Arabic word for Syrian chant is Hasho.
-"Hasho is best thought of as a construct that exists at the intersection of emotionality, spirituality, musicality and knowledge" (Jajour, 2018, 52).
-Jajour also explains that the earliest known source of Syrian chant is from the Napoleonic conquest to Egypt.
+"Hasho is best thought of as a construct that exists at the intersection of emotionality, spirituality, musicality and knowledge".
+Jarjour also explains that the earliest known source of Syrian chant is from the Napoleonic conquest to Egypt.
 Villoteau was one of Napoleon's scholar's, who accompanied the conquest into Egypt and made notes of the Syriac chant he encountered.
 Villoteau wrote down details about the chant in which he mentions that the Syrian nation chose to sing songs that expressed the identity of its people.